 - Name and emergency telephone number(s) of the responsible Project Manager for the Project

-- Foreman/Field Superintendent’s home phone and pager number
+- Foreman/Field Superintendent’s phone number and email

 No sign, picture, advertisement or notice visible from the exterior of the Demised Premises shall be installed, affixed, inscribed, painted or otherwise displayed by Tenant on any part of the Demised Premises or the Building unless the same is first approved by Landlord.
 Any such sign, picture, advertisement or notice approved by Landlord shall be painted or installed for Tenant at Tenant's cost by Landlord or by a party approved by Landlord.
 No awnings, curtains, blinds, shades or screens shall be attached to or hung in, or used in connection with any window or door of the Demised Premises without the prior consent of the Landlord, including approval by the Landlord of the quality, type, design, color and manner of attachment.
 In the event of any breach of the foregoing, Landlord may remove the applicable item, and Tenant agrees to pay the cost and expense of such removal.